 Bánh Lop Nhan Mut Viet Quat (Mon Blueberry Pie)

 Mangos and blueberry are among the freshest ingredients you will find in Vietnam.
-Mango is a typical fruit that is grown in the southern part of Vietnam such as in the Can Tho and Tien Giang areas which is near the Mekong Delta.
-These pies are delicious to eat any time of year.
+Mango is a typical fruit that is grown in the southern part of Vietnam such as in the Can Tho and Tien Giang areas, which are both near the Mekong Delta.
+However, these Vietnamese sweets are delicious to eat any time of year.

 Chè Chuối (Banana in Coconut Tapioca Pudding)

-Chè Bắp (Sweet Corn Pudding) (or Swee Corn Soup)
+Chè Bắp (Sweet Corn Pudding) (or Sweet Corn Soup)

 At first glance, the chè bắp might look a little too exotic for your taste buds.
 But don’t hold back on your Vietnamese desserts journey now, this dessert is creamy and juicy.
 This dessert is made from coconut milk, tapioca pearls, and sweet kernels of corn that all combine to make a chewy and satisfying treat.
 To give this dessert an added kick, you can add pandan (a local tropical green plant) leaves.
 It is called chè bắp in the South and chè ngô in the North of Vietnam.
 Interested in making your own sweet corn pudding?
 Then click here for an authentic recipe.

 If a Vietnamese food or sweet has the word “bánh” in it, then you are eating something with wheat flour.
 The most common sweetbreads of Vietnam include bánh bo (made from rice flour), bánh da lo (made from tapioca starch, water, rice flour, and coconut milk), and bánh duc (a rice or corn cake).
 This sweet bread can be found in many pastry shops in Ho Chi Minh City, believe me, as I have tried them all!

 Bánh Bong Lan Muffin Xoan (Mango Banana Muffin)